 The plan administrator determines the term of stock appreciation rights granted under the 2022 Plan, up to a maximum of 10 years.
 Unless the terms of a participant's stock appreciation rights agreement provide otherwise or as otherwise provided by the plan administrator, if a participant's service relationship with us or any of our affiliates ceases for any reason other than cause, disability, or death, the participant may generally exercise any vested stock appreciation right for a period of three months following the cessation of service.
 This period may be further extended in the event that exercise of the stock appreciation right following such a termination of service is prohibited by applicable securities laws.
-Unless the terms of a participant's stock appreciation rights agreement provide otherwise or as otherwise provided by the plan administrator, if a participant's service relationship with us or any of our affiliates ceases due to disability or death, or a participant dies within a certain period following cessation of service, the participant or a beneficiary may generally exercise any vested stock appreciation right for a period of 12 months in the event of disability and 18 months in the event of death.
-In the event of a termination for cause, stock appreciation rights generally terminate immediately upon the occurrence of the event giving rise to the termination of the individual for cause.
+Unless the terms of a participant's stock appreciation right service otherwise or as otherwise provided by the plan administrator, if a participant's service relationship with us or any of our affiliates ceases due to disability or death, or a participant dies within a certain period following cessation of service, the participant or a beneficiary may generally exercise any vested stock appreciation right for a period of a termination for cause, stock appreciation right generally upon the occurrence of the event giving rise to the termination of the individual for cause.
 In no event may a stock appreciation right be exercised beyond the expiration of its term.